Trade Mark Opposition

 Hearings

-Once the Hearing Officer has considered the submissions and evidence filed in the matter, it will provide a written decision usually within 3 months of the Hearing date and communicate it to the parties.
+Once the Hearing Officer has considered the submissions and evidence filed in the matter, it will provide a written decision usually within three months of the Hearing date and communicate it to the parties.

 It is also possible for a matter to be decided on the written record if neither party requests a Hearing.